MartonHuebler/risk-premia-app-py/risk_premia_harvesting_summary.md

-# Risk Premia Harvesting: A simple srategic approach to long-term wealth building
+# Risk Premia Harvesting: A simple strategic approach to long-term wealth building

 ## The Core Premise